How the Anatomy of an Aerial Lift Works

 Aerial lift part lifespans vary.
 While the aerial lift itself may have a lifespan of about 30 years, individual parts may need to be repaired or replaced much sooner.
 The joystick, for instance, sees a lot of wear and tear even with light use.
 Thankfully, it’s easy to swap out these parts and replace them with new ones.
 Proper maintenance can extend the life of your lift.

-How Often Should Boom Lift Parts be Serviced?
+How Often Should Boom Lift Parts Be Serviced?

 Boom lift parts, like aerial lift parts, should be inspected before each use.
 This can help operators spot any obvious safety issues.
 During these inspections, operators may notice certain parts are wearing down faster than others.
 While aerial lifts require annual servicing, individual pieces may need more frequent attention.